mr-pylin/python-workshop/README.md

 ## ⚙️ Setup

-This project was developed using Python **v3.12.3**.
+This project requires Python **v3.10** or higher.
+It was developed and tested using Python **v3.12.3**.
 If you encounter issues, consider using this specific Python version.

 ### 📝 List of Dependencies